-Kanha Tiger Reserve is broadly divided into the two major areas of Hallon Sanctuary (250 sq km) and Banjar Sanctuary (300 sq km).
+If you are interested in knowing the history of Kanha National Park, this is your ideal page.
+Kanha Tiger Reserve is broadly divided into Hallon Sanctuary (250 sq km) and Banjar Sanctuary (300 sq km).
 Together, they stretch over about 1,949 sq km.

 1800 : The Gond dynasty had ruled this region for years before the 19th century.
 The Kanha Forest area was largely unexplored because the Baiga and Gond tribes practiced slash-and-burn agriculture.
 They were also naturally aware of the local animals and their habits.